 You’ve seen the Online Income website, and maybe even read the sales pitch.
 But you’re not convinced if it’s really the top choice for an internet career.

-It’s good to be sceptical when it comes to these programs, and it always pays to do your homework.
+It’s good to be skeptical when it comes to these programs, and it always pays to do your homework.
 So you’ve made a wise choice by reading this article.

 I’ll show you what you need to know so you can decide for yourself if it’s legit…